data-dynamics/MI4Hybrid/README.md

 11. invalidation_swa_milp.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.

-12. invalidation_poly.m is a function that applies an invalidation algorithm to non-switched polynomial models.

 #####In the folder "examples":

 Examples for switched and non-switched ARX/state-space model invalidation using different functions.